Nancy Neighbor Russell

-Nancy Neighbor Russell (1932–2008) was a co-founder of Friends of the Columbia Gorge, a leading conservationist, a negotiator, and a fundraiser.
+Nancy Neighbor Russell (1932–2008) was an American conservationist.
+She was a co-founder of Friends of the Columbia Gorge, a leading conservationist, a negotiator, and a fundraiser.

 Early life and education

 The daughter of Robert W. and Mary Ann Bishop Neighbor, Nancy Neighbor was born on January 11, 1932, in Portland, Oregon.
 She attended Miss Catlin's School and graduated from Scripps College in Claremont, California in 1953.
 She was an amateur tennis champion.
 She married Bruce H. Russell in 1957, and they had five children.